 - “I often feel taken for granted, used, or taken advantage of”

 - “I seem to attract and am surrounded by a lot of very difficult, toxic, and selfish people”

-If you think you might fall into the ‘too nice’ category and are struggling with some of these people-pleasing traits, a professional coach can help to raise your awareness of the unhelpful patterns of behaviour that are keeping you stuck, and provide support to help you to create healthier relationships with the important people in your life.
+If you think you might fall into the ‘too nice’ category and are struggling with some of these energy-sapping traits, a professional coach can help to raise your awareness of the unhelpful patterns of behaviour that are keeping you stuck, and provide support to help you to create healthier relationships with the important people in your life.